 Manufacturing companies are having a tough time filling jobs

 There is talent out there, but attracting, recruiting and retaining that coveted talent is a challenge.
-The industry has a reputation to overcome thanks to a history of mass layoffs and factory closings as well as the misconception that it does not offer appealing career prospects.
+The industry has a reputation to overcome thanks to a history of mass layoffs and factory closings as well as the misconception that it does not offer appealing career prospects for manufacturing workers.

 Outplaying the manufacturing skills gap